markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Titles must be separated from the link using a [whitespace].
+Titles must be separated from the link using spaces, tabs, and up to one line
+ending.
 Other [Unicode whitespace] like non-breaking space doesn't work.

 ```````````````````````````````` example